 Go Baby Go

-In partnership with Oregon Statue University, we participate and contribute to the Go Baby Go! initiative to build alternative transportation for children with limited mobility.
-We designed a 3D-printable joystick for the “trucks” such that children that use them can gently accelerate, instead of using a button that goes from stopped to full speed immediately.
+In partnership with Oregon Health and Science University, we participate and contribute to the Go Baby Go! initiative to modify toy ride-on trucks into alternative transportation for children with limited mobility.
+We have added on to designed a 3D-printable joystick for the “trucks” such that children that use them can gently accelerate, instead of using a button that goes from no movement to full speed immediately.
 Our joystick design gives children hours of fun therapy and makes transportation easier.